11. Handling Categorical Data

 ## 0.316237999724298

-The above means that there might be a small association between age and the prevalence of certain conditions.
-In other words, it might be the case that some conditions are more prevalent in different age groups than others.
+Hence, there might be a small association between age and the prevalence of certain conditions.
+In other words, some conditions might be more prevalent in some age groups than others.

 Compute the Cramér \(V\) using only numpy functions.

-(**) Actually we can easily verify the hypothesis whether \(V\) does not differ significantly from \(0\), i.e., whether the variables are independent.
-Looking at \(T\), we see that this is actually the test statistic in Pearson’s chi-squared goodness-of-fit test.
+(**) We can easily verify the hypothesis whether \(V\) does not differ significantly from \(0\), i.e., whether the variables are independent.
+Looking at \(T\), we see that this is essentially the test statistic in Pearson’s chi-squared goodness-of-fit test.

 E = C.sum(axis=1).reshape(-1, 1) * C.sum(axis=0).reshape(1, -1) / C.sum()